jbryan-76/dido.net/README.md

 This framework currently has the following limitations:

+- All referenced objects and arguments within the closure of the lambda expression passed to `RunAsync()` or `SubmitJobAsync()` must be serializable, since they are serialized and transmitted to a Runner for execution.
 - Communications are encypted and require a valid SSL certificate.
 There is no option to use non-encrypted communications or username+password or API key authentication.
-- Any local disk IO required by the executing task must use the [File Proxy](Dido/IO/RunnerFileProxy.cs) and [Directory Proxy](Dido/IO/RunnerDirectoryProxy.cs) APIs, which are limited replacement implementations of the corresponding .NET System.IO APIs which proxy disk IO requests through the network connection between the Application and Runner.
+- Any local disk IO required by the executing task (i.e. "local" with respect to the host application) must use the [File Proxy](Dido/IO/RunnerFileProxy.cs) and [Directory Proxy](Dido/IO/RunnerDirectoryProxy.cs) APIs, which are limited replacement implementations of the corresponding .NET System.IO APIs which proxy disk IO requests through the network connection between the Application and Runner.
 - Depending on the scope and complexity of a task, for some use cases the application must remain "connected" to a Runner throughout the lifetime of a submitted task.
 For example, when a task runs, any dependent assemblies it requires are lazy-loaded when the corresponding code executes.
 If the application connection to the runner is terminated prior to all needed assemblies being transferred or all proxied disk IO operations completing, the task will not complete successfully.
 - When a Runner terminates unexpectedly, all in-progress tasks it is running are lost and all active connections to applications broken.
 Depending on the configuration used in `RunAsync()` and whether the Runner is restarted or another Runner is available, the task may be retried automatically from the application side.
 - When a Mediator terminates unexpectedly, all active connections to Runners and applications will be broken, effectively abandoning all in-progress jobs that might be running.
 Additionally, if the Mediator is using the default in-memory job records store, all in-progress or completed job records and results are lost (however if a custom implementation is used with a persistant backing store, presumably it will retain the job records).